kyverno/chainsaw/website/docs/gh-action.md

 A GitHub action is available to easily install Chainsaw in your workflows.

-The GitHub action is available at [kyverno/chainsaw/.github/actions/install](https://github.com/kyverno/chainsaw/.github/actions/install).
+The GitHub action is available at [kyverno/action-install-chainsaw](https://github.com/kyverno/action-install-chainsaw) or in the [marketplace](https://github.com/marketplace/actions/chainsaw-installer).

 ## Usage